MdMirajAnsari/InterviewNavigator/React/React-Concept.md

 ## What is Reonciliation in React?

+Reconciliation in React is the process by which React efficiently updates the actual DOM (Document Object Model) to reflect changes in a component's state or props.
+It's a key mechanism for optimizing UI updates and ensuring a smooth user experience.** **

 ## Explain Strict Mode in React.

 ## What are error boundaries?

+In React, an **Error Boundary** is a special component that **catches JavaScript errors** anywhere in its child component tree, logs them, and displays a fallback UI instead of breaking the entire React app.

 # How do you handle side effects in React components?